percona/pmm/CONTRIBUTING.md

 Install Docker and Docker Compose.

-Checkout `PMM-2.0` branch which is the main branch for PMM 2.x development.
+Checkout `main` branch which is the main branch for PMM 2.x development.

 Run `make` to see a list of targets that can be run on host:
 ```